How to Remove the WebDiscover Browser in 2024

 Step 2.
 Delete Any Infected Files

 The infected file list will detail every malware infection your virus scanner found.
-Advanced users can check each file to make sure there are no false positives.
+Advanced users might want to check each file to make sure there are no false positives.
 False positives are safe files that your antivirus flags because they appear as malware but are not harmful to your computer.
 However, beginners should just delete everything in the quarantine folder.

 Once this is done, restart your PC to stop any malware from running in your computer’s memory, and then run a second full system scan.
 This scan is usually quicker and will ensure you’re 100% clear of any infections.
 If the scan finds more malware, repeat this process until all of the malware is removed from your computer.
 When the infected file list is empty, you can move on to step 3.